 Fig. 10 Geomorphological Map of the Area

-Comparative Planetary Method
+Comparative Planetary Method for terrain analysis

 The comparative planetary method is based on comparing the landforms of the Moon, Mars, and other planets with similar features on Earth.
 This method, utilizing images obtained by automated spacecraft, has not only allowed for the identification of landforms on other planets similar to those on Earth but has also led to the discovery of previously unknown features on Earth, such as ring structures.
 In recent times, modeling various types of Earth's topography has been widely applied.